yannis-gerontopoulos99/RAG_Chatbot/README.md

 ## 🧪 Testing

-Testing was done using the relevance score and metadata of each response and comparing to the relevant documents.
+Testing was done using the relevance score and metadata of each response and comparing it to the relevant documents.
+The model sometimes responds to questions that are not relevant to its embedded data.

 ### Backend Tests
 ```bash